Last Updated on: 15th October 2023, 03:08 pm

 Tortoises can only spend so much time training before they become tired and need sleep.

 They’re slow-moving creatures because their large and heavy shells weigh them down.

 Constant, repetitive training can make the tortoise feel stressed.

-As their hearing differs from ours, it isn’t easy to communicate with them.
+Their hearing differs from ours, so it isn’t easy to communicate with them.
 Tortoises are much slower than us, so everything takes longer, making training difficult.